aatishgupta25/mini_autograd_engine/README.md

 ---

-### 4. (Optionally) Compares to PyTorch
+### 4. Comparison to PyTorch

-Your code includes a function to compute the same expression using PyTorch and prints both sets of gradients for comparison, validating correctness.
+It includes a function to compute the same expression using PyTorch and prints both sets of gradients for comparison, validating correctness.

 ---